costadev00/sorting/README.md

 # sorting
- Repository to store sorting algorithms learned by Matheus Costa during his graduation.
+ Repository to store important sorting algorithms learned by Matheus Costa during his graduation.
+You can see the explanation of each algorithm above.
+Also we have here a compar file that does an empirical analysis, comparing time of the sort algorithms.
+There are include C++ sort() and stable_sort() on this file.
 Sort Algorithms are included:
 <center><ul>
  <li>Bubble Sort</li>